StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 - `{intro}` The articles intro (the first big paragraph). _Note: It can be pretty long!_
 - `{thumbnail}` An embed to the articles thumbnail if available.
 If not, all occurrences will be removed with a notice.
 This will look like `![<article-title> Thumbnail](<url-to-thumbnail>)` or `![<article-title> Thumbnail | <thumbnail-width>](<url-to-thumbnail>)` if the [thumbnail width](#thumbnail-width) is set.
 - `{thumbnailUrl}` The url of the articles thumbnail if available.
 If not, all occurrences will be removed with a notice.
+- `{cursor}` The position of the cursor after inserting.
+The first reference will be used an all the other deleted.
+By default (if no `{cursor}` is found) the cursor will be placed after the locally inserted content.

 Default: `[{title}]({url})` for inline templates and `{thumbnail}\n[{title}]({url}): {intro}` for note templates